Skip to main content

 ROI Analysis

-The average in-state tuition at Kent State University is $12,846.
-One year after graduation, alumni earn an average of $40,674.
-Five years after graduation, earnings are $40,179, and after ten years, earnings increase to $45,388.
-The median debt for students is $24,500, and nearly half of students receive financial aid.
+The annual tuition cost at Kent State University is $12,846.
+Graduates earn a median of $40,674 one year after graduation.
+Five years after graduation, earnings are $40,179, and ten years after graduation, earnings increase to $45,388.
+The median debt for graduates is $24,500, and nearly half of the students receive financial aid.

 Based on the provided data, the debt-to-income ratio is approximately 60% one year after graduation, calculated by dividing the median debt by the one-year earnings.
-The five-year earnings are slightly lower than the one-year earnings, and the ten-year earnings are higher.
+The five-year earnings are slightly lower than the one-year earnings.

 Generated from College Scorecard & IPEDS data